databrary/databraryr/README.md

-# databraryapi
+# databraryr

-This repository contains code for the `databraryapi` R package.
+This repository contains code for the `databraryr` R package.

 ## Documentation

-Full package documentation built using `pkgdown` can be found [here](https://PLAY-behaviorome.github.io/databraryapi).
+Full package documentation built using `pkgdown` can be found [here](https://PLAY-behaviorome.github.io/databraryr).

 ## Installation

 - Install the `devtools` package from CRAN: `install.packages("devtools")` if you have not already done so.
 - Load `devtools` into your local environment: `library(devtools)`
-- Install the `databraryapi` package via `install_github("PLAY-behaviorome/databraryapi")`.
+- Install the `databraryr` package via `install_github("PLAY-behaviorome/databraryr")`.
 Required dependencies will be installed at this time.
 - The latest version is 0.2.9.

 ## Use

 The package is under active development, as is the documentation.
-Running `devtools::install_github("PLAY-behaviorome/databraryapi", force=TRUE)` regularly to get updates is strongly recommended.
+Running `devtools::install_github("databrary/databraryr", force=TRUE)` regularly to get updates is strongly recommended.

 ### Databrary credentials